-n 1205, Francis of Assisi was called by God to rebuild the Church.
+In 1205, Francis of Assisi was called by God to rebuild the Church.
 Early in his ministry, Francis recognized the need to include people from all walks of life within his movement of reform and renewal.
 The work of following Christ in humility, love and joy, which is the vocation of all Christians, could not be restricted to the traditional life of the Friars and Sisters.
 This was true in the thirteenth century and it remains so today.

-oday, there are estimated to be over a half-million Franciscans worldwide in the various denominations of the Christian family.
+Today, there are estimated to be over a half-million Franciscans worldwide in the various denominations of the Christian family.
 Anglican Franciscans are divided among five provinces worldwide.
 The Province of the Americas stretches from Canada to Chile to the Caribbean.
 It currently includes the First Order Brothers and Sisters – who live a celibate life in their respective communities – and the Third Order.

-e are very glad you’ve visited us today.
+We are very glad you’ve visited us today.
 As you explore the site, we hope you will consider whether or not God is calling you to the life we share in the Third Order.
 In the name of Christ and our brother Francis, pace e bene!